vegardbb/Overvann/documentation/setup_guide.md

 ###3: Download all dependencies:
 ```
-# Make sure you are in the directory of the project.
+# Navigate to the directory of the project.
 cd Overvann/

 # Install required bundles.